 Horseshoe Lake - 0.25 mi.

-Starting from the accessible parking lot, the trail hugs the shoreline of Horseshoe Lake and provides visitors with a more rural experience.
-For visitors with a disabled person parking placard, there is a nearby designated lot (unpaved) allowing closer access to Horseshoe Lake.
+Starting from the accessible parking area, the trail hugs the shoreline of Horseshoe Lake and provides visitors with a more rural experience.
+For visitors with a disabled person parking placard, there is a nearby designated area (unpaved) allowing closer access to Horseshoe Lake.

 Anniversary Trail - 200 ft.

 Trail leads to a point with views of Portola Valley, Stanford and even Mt.
 Diablo.
-Adjacent to the parking lot is a picnic area with four picnic tables.
+Adjacent to the parking area is a picnic area with four picnic tables.